 Intra-group assets are not held by the head company because of the operation of subsection 701-1(1) (the single entity rule).
-An example of an intra-group asset is a debt owed by a member of the consolidated group to another member of the group.
+An example of an intra-group asset is a debt owed by a member of the consolidated of an intra-group asset is a debt owed by a member of the consolidated group to another member of the group.

-(11) The tenth is termination or other similar fees incurred as a direct result of your ownership of a \CGT asset ending.
+(11) The tenth is termination or other similar fees incurred as a direct result of your ownership of a CGT asset ending.